DiSiqueira/csgo-config/README.md

 ## How to use this repository

-You can download the Zip or Clone the Repository and put the `ludo237` folder inside the `cfg` folder of Counter Strike: Global Offensive
+You can download the Zip or Clone the Repository and put the `ludo237` folder and the `autoexec.cfg` inside the `cfg` folder of Counter Strike: Global Offensive

 **Default paths:**